cloudmesh/classes/docs/source/lesson/prg/python_intro.rst

 Functions
 =================================================================

-To repeat lines of code, you can use a function.
+You can reuse code by putting it inside a function that you can call in other parts of your programs.
+Functions are also a good way of grouping code that logically belongs together in one coherent whole.
 A function has a unique name in the program.
-Once you call a function it will execute its body which consists of one or more lines of code:
+Once you call a function, it will execute its body which consists of one or more lines of code:

 .. code:: python